Single transferable vote: Seat filling by quota

 In most STV elections, a quota is established to ensure that all elected candidates are elected with approximately equal numbers of votes.
 In some STV varieties, votes are totalled, and a quota (the minimum number of votes that guarantees election) is derived.
-Those who are elected are the most popular, so quota does not affect that.
-Some say that the importance of quota is to set the amount of votes that are surplus; that is, the amount that should be transferred away from successful candidates.
+Those who are elected are the most popular, and attainment of quota is the benchmark of that popularity.
+Some say that the importance of quota is to set the number of votes that are surplus; that is, the number that should be transferred away from successful candidates.

+A common formula sets quota as a fraction of the votes cast.
+A four-seat district using the Hare quota sets quota as one-fourth of the valid votes; a four-seat district using the Droop quota sets the quota as one more than one-fifth of the valid votes.

-In some implementations, a quota is simply set by lawany candidate receiving a given number of votes is declared elected, with surplus transferred away.
-Something like this system was used in New York City from 1937 to 1947.
-Under such a system, the number of representatives elected varies from election to election with voter turnout.
+In some implementations, a "uniform quota" is simply set by law – any candidate receiving that set number of votes is declared elected, with surplus transferred away.
+Something like this system was used in New York City from 1937 to 1947, where seats were allocated to each borough based on voter turnout.
+Under such a system, the number of representatives elected varied from election to election depending on voter turnout.
 In the 1937 New York City Council election, 26 councillors were elected; in the 1939 New York City Council election, newspapers reported that it was expected that the number of councillors would drop to 17 due to lower voter turnout.

-A more common formula sets quota as a percentage of the votes cast.
-A four-seat district using the Hare quota sets quota as 25 percent of the valid votes; a four-seat district using the Droop quota sets the quota as one more than 20 percent of the valid votes.
+Under NYC's STV, total seats on council varied: 1937 New York City Council election 26 seats, 1939 New York City Council election 21 seats, 1941 26 seats, 1943 17 seats, and 1945 23 seats.

 Once a quota is determined, candidates' vote tallies are consulted.
 If at any time a candidate achieves the quota, they are declared elected.
-Then if there are still unfilled seats, in some STV systems, any surplus votes (those over and above the quota) are transferred to other candidates in proportion to the next-highest preference marked on the ballots received by that candidate, if any.
+Then if there are still unfilled seats, in some STV systems, any surplus votes (those over and above the quota) are transferred to other candidates in proportion to the next-highest preference marked on all or some of the ballots that had been received by that candidate, if any.

 Usually one or more candidates achieve quota in the first count.
 If there are still unfilled seats after the surplus is transferred, the count would proceed with the candidate with the fewest votes being eliminated.
 Their votes would be transferred to other candidates as determined by those voters' next preference, if any.
 Elections and eliminations, and vote transfers where applicable, continue until enough candidates are declared elected to fill the open seats or until there are only as many remaining candidates as there are unfilled seats, at which point the remaining candidates are declared elected.
 These last candidates may be elected without surpassing quota, but their survival until the end is taken as proof of their general acceptability by the voters.